Question: I have several issues and questions regarding the PERM. I am particularly seeking information about the immigration perm process.

 Question: Once an employer requests its application be withdrawn, how soon can the employer file a new application for the same alien beneficiary?

-The employer is reminded that an employer may not file a new application merely because the online status changed to “Denied.”
-The employer must wait until it receives the Final Determination Form from the National Processing Center stating the reasons for the denial.
-This ensures the employer is apprised of all the application’s deficiencies.
+Instead, the employer must wait until it receives the Final Determination Form from the National Processing Center stating the reasons for the denial.

 Question: If the employer’s minimum requirements include some period of training, must the alien beneficiary’s training be listed on the Application for Permanent Employment Certification, ETA Form 9089, Section K, as well as attested to in Section J?